Contracting at ISU

 A University contract involves mutual commitments between the University and another party that are intended to be binding.
 Commitments may be in the form of money or promises to transfer property or services.

-We often hear that Memoranda of Understanding (MOU) are not contracts.
-Most often MOU’s meet the above definition and therefore should be treated as a contract.
+A common misconception is that Memoranda of Understanding (MOU) and Memoranda of Agreement (MOA) are not contracts.
+Most often MOU’s and MOA's meet the above definition and therefore should be treated as contracts.

-Sometimes the question arises whether contract is only a commitment by an individual faculty or staff member —though it may relate to their job— and so they have power to enter into such agreements without University approval.
+Sometimes the question arises whether a contract is only a commitment by an individual faculty or staff member, though it may relate to their job, so that they have the power to enter into such contracts without University approval.
 If the agreement clearly is drawn with the individual and not the University as a party, it will not bind the University.
-However, employees should consider whether such agreements require commitments in conflict with University policies or the employee’s work for the University (such as transfer of intellectual property rights or conflict of interest concerns).
+However, employees should consider whether such contracts require commitments in conflict with University policies or the employee’s work for the University (such as transfer of intellectual property rights or conflict of interest concerns).

-Remember that responding to a Request for Proposal (RFP) is a binding offer that must receive prior clearance unless the response to the RFP indicates it is subject to approval by the final contract authority for the University.
+Remember that responding to a Request for Proposal (RFP) is a binding offer that must receive prior clearance unless the response to the RFP indicates it is subject to approval by an individual with the authority to bind the University.
 Note, however, that most RFP's will say that the response must be signed by an authorized party and must be unconditional.
 In such cases, a University official with delegated authority must sign the response.